elbartohub/youtube-download/README.md

 ```bash
 python youtube_downloader.py "https://www.youtube.com/watch?v=VIDEO_ID"
 ```

+**After translation:**
+- If you download a translated SRT, it will automatically open in your default text editor for review and correction.
+Save and close the editor to finish.

 #### Video-Only, Transcript-Only, Audio-Only, and Advanced Options
 See below for more CLI examples and options.